 Family caregivers are worried about their loved ones but also the jobs or the kids left behind to wait in the ER with grandma.
 We fear for the consequences of this injury or illness, worry about the next fall or medical crisis or how this might change our senior’s life and living arrangements.

 Creature comforts are a concern as well for family caregivers and our seniors.
 It may be too cold or too hot in the waiting room, the noise level can be unnerving, seniors may be missing scheduled medication doses while they wait, they may be hungry or thirsty, they may have trouble using the restroom or are bored even though we try to keep them entertained.

 All these scenarios are a recipe for disaster.

 Specially Equipped Senior Emergency Rooms

-There is a trend crossing the nation in the healthcare system.
-One that meets some of the needs of our senior loved ones and is a change that is overdue.
+There is a trend crossing the nation in the healthcare system, moving toward better meeting the needs of our senior loved ones, and is a change that is overdue.

-Senior Care ERs are increasingly being specially equipped with what is needed to meet the needs and wants of seniors and their caregivers.
+Senior-friendly ERs are specially equipped to meet the needs and wants of seniors and their family caregivers.